 About Me

-Welcome to my page!
-I am a remote sensing data scientist and a postdoctoral associate at the Yale School of the Environment, where I work with Dr. Luke C. Sanford in the Study of Politics and Institutions with Remote Environmental Sensing (SPIRES) Lab to address social science questions with big spatiotemporal data and AI tools.
-I received my Ph.D. in the Department of Natural Resources and the Environment at the University of Connecticut (UConn), under the supervision of Dr. Zhe Zhu at the Global Environmental Remote Sensing Laboratory (GERS Lab).
+I am a remote sensing data scientist and Postdoctoral Associate at the Yale School of the Environment, where I work with Dr. Luke C. Sanford in the Study of Politics and Institutions with Remote Environmental Sensing (SPIRES) Lab to advance our understanding of complex human–environment systems using big spatiotemporal data and artificial intelligence.
+I earned my Ph.D. in the Department of Natural Resources and the Environment at the University of Connecticut (UConn), where I was advised by Dr. Zhe Zhu in the Global Environmental Remote Sensing Laboratory (GERS Lab).

-Outside of research, I enjoy hiking, playing badminton, spending time with my dog, and reading about data-driven ways to understand Earth — my favorite planet.
+Outside of research, I enjoy hiking, playing badminton, spending time with my dog, and exploring how data can help us better understand our changing planet.

 Education